The Trust Is Only as Good as What’s Inside It

 Next Steps

-1. Audit every account and policy you own.
+- Audit every account and policy you own.
 Who is the beneficiary?
 If your child’s name appears directly, change it to the trust.
+Use our beneficiary designation audit checklist.

-2. Get a life insurance quote.
+- Get a life insurance quote.
 Even a basic term policy provides protection while you build a larger strategy.
+See our life insurance guide for what to look for.

-4. Have the family conversation.
+- Have the family conversation.
 Tell relatives to direct gifts and inheritance to the trust.
+Give them the trust’s legal name and your trustee’s contact info.
+See our sibling planning guide for the unequal inheritance discussion.

-6. Read your state guide for local pooled trust programs and legal aid resources if cost is a barrier.
+- Read your state guide for local pooled trust programs, attorney fee ranges, and legal aid resources if cost is a barrier.

 Funding a trust isn’t a one-time event — it’s a strategy that builds over years.
 The families who feel most secure aren’t the ones who started with the most money.
 They’re the ones who started early and stayed consistent.
 Wherever you are financially, the next step is the right step.